meet2107/Tourism_Management/README.md

 ## 🔄 Normalization

 - All tables follow **Boyce Codd Normal Form (BCNF)**
-- Redundancy minimized using foreign keys
+- Redundancy is minimized using foreign keys

 ---